Wall of the Sun and Wall of the Moon: History

 Joan Miró and Josep Llorens Artigas met in 1910 at the school of art of the artist Francesc Galí (1880–1965), in Barcelona.
 Since the 1940s, Miró and Josep Llorens Artigas started an artistic duo that spawned objects and large ceramic murals such as one at the Unesco building in Paris or the ceramic wall of the Barcelona Airport.
 These works fused Miró lexicon with the essential qualities of the arts of earth and fire.

-In 1955 Joan Miró was contacted by the heads of UNESCO to ask if he want to take part of the team of artists that decorated the future headquarters of the institution that is located in Paris.
+In 1955 Joan Miró was contacted by the heads of UNESCO to ask if he wanted to take part of the team of artists that decorated the future headquarters of the institution that is located in Paris.
 Once agreed, they granted the exterior walls of the building conferences, two perpendicular walls of three meters high and seven meters long and fifteen, respectively.
 Miró proposed to make a ceramic mural in collaboration with Llorens Artigas.

 In 1956, Miró began working on the mural in his studio in Palma.
 The following year he went to the Caves of Altamira in with Llorens Artigas inspired to carry on the work, by seeing "the first mural in the world".
 They also visited the Collegiate church and cloister of St Juliana and the romanesque collection of the Museum of Art of Catalonia, the current MNAC.